frnmst/the-flux-of-thought/README.md

 ### Mobile support

-Mobile support is available for this theme through the CSS file.
-It works but it could be much better.
+Mobile support is available for this theme through the CSS file through the `@media` rules.

-### Avatar

-Use a squared avatar in `./_assets/avatar.jpg`.

 ### Compressed HTML output

 By default Jekyll leaves lots of whitespace in the html source.
 You can verify this yourself.

-Since useless white space == useless data, we transmit useless bytes, thus slowing down the website.
+Since useless white space means useless data -> we transmit useless bytes -> loading the website requires more time.

 For this reason I decided to use a compressed html output thanks to [jekyll-compress-html](https://github.com/penibelst/jekyll-compress-html),